feog/pyFF/README.md

 Version 0.2: matrices over finite fields and erasure codes are added, also out for testing.

-4 files with examples: FF_examples for the basic arithemtic, FFPoly_examples for polynomials, FFMat_examples for matrices and EC_examples for erasure codes.
+4 files with examples: FF_examples for the basic arithmetic, FFPoly_examples for polynomials, FFMat_examples for matrices and EC_examples for erasure codes.